mrityunjay-genai/Video-Summarizer-streamlit-phidata--docker-aws/README.md

 ## 1. Login with your AWS console and launch an EC2 instance
 ## 2. Run the following commands

+Note:
-Note: Do the port mapping to this port:- 8501
+-   Do the port mapping to this port:- 8501
+-   To execute gpt_app.py with docker or docker-compose change the app.y to gpt-app.py

 ```bash
 sudo apt-get update -y